 Welcome to another hurricane season in Florida!
 With the official season running June 1 through November 30, we have so far – at the time of this posting – been spared a direct hit by a named storm.
-But considering our 2017 encounter with Hurricane Irma, and the increasing frequency of hurricanes reaching inland, becoming complacent can be risky.
+But considering our 2017 encounter with Hurricane Irma, and the increasing frequency of hurricanes with Hurricane Michael this weekend reaching inland, becoming complacent can be risky.
 So while you’re stocking up on batteries, flashlights and bottled water, make sure your yard is ready by performing preemptive maintenance.

 Experienced Florida homeowners know that there are two levels of hurricane preparation for yards: long-term and last-minute.
 The former requires strategy and labor, being performed (ideally) before the beginning of the season, while the latter is typically performed when a hurricane is eminent.
 Tending to both can help prevent damage to your trees, landscape plants and – most importantly – home.

 Because hurricanes are most active in September, you still have time for heavy-duty prep to ensure a dead tree branch won’t crash through your sliding glass doors.
 Or even worse, an unhealthy old tree won’t crash through your roof.
 Also consider that it’s common for utility lines to be downed by falling branches/trees, causing loss of power and/or cable service that could last days or weeks.

 • Prune weak, rotting or dead tree branches and remove low-hanging ones near the house.